Services.

 - Vaccinations

-- Affordable vaccination and spay/neuter packages for kittens and puppies.
+- Spay/neutering for kittens and puppies.

 - Dental Care: Your pet’s dental health is vital to her overall health — just like yours.

-- Heartworm Preventative and Flea Control Solutions: We recommend
+- Heartworm Preventative and Flea Control Solutions: We recommend these industry-standard products, because they are the safest of their kind on the market.

 - Simparica TRIO